 Guzman and colleagues have also reported that THC administration decreases recurrent glioblastoma multiforme tumor growth in patients diagnosed with recurrent GBM.
 In the first ever pilot clinical trial assessing the use of cannabinoids and GBM, investigators found that the intratumoral administration of THC was associated with reduced tumor cell proliferation in two of nine subjects.
 "The fair safety profile of THC, together with its possible anti-proliferative action on tumor cells reported here and in other studies, may set the basis for future trials aimed at evaluating the potential antitumoral activity of cannabinoids," investigators concluded.
 Several additional investigators have also recently called for further exploration of cannabis-based therapies for the treatment of glioma.[9-11] A separate case report, published in 2011 in the journal of the International Society for Pediatric Neurosurgery, also documents the spontaneous regression of residual brain tumors in two children coinciding with the subjects use of cannabis.

-Consequently, many experts now believe that cannabinoids "may represent a new class of anticancer drugs that retard cancer growth, inhibit angiogenesis and the metastatic spreading of cancer cells."[41-42]
+Consequently, some experts now believe that cannabinoids "may represent a new class of anticancer drugs that retard cancer growth, inhibit angiogenesis and the metastatic spreading of cancer cells."[44-45] ... "[T]hese compounds are inexpensive to produce and making better use of their unique properties could result in much more cost effective anti-cancer drugs in future."
+Israeli clinicians are presently recommending that cannabinoid treatment "be offered to ... patients in the earlier stages of cancer."

 Guzman et al. 1998.
 Delta-9-tetrahydrocannabinol induces apoptosis in C6 glioma cells.
 FEBS Letters 436: 6-10.